Products padFeatured Brands

 The orbiting head action, combined with a high-speed motor offers the same gentle polishing action as your hand, only at super high speed.

-BASIC FEATURES & OPERATION
+ORBITAL POLISHER BASIC FEATURES & OPERATION

-The Ultimate Detailing Machine by Porter Cable has a powerful motor for its size (3.7 amps).
-If you don�t have a garage, you can run the polishers off of your car battery using a 750+ watt power inverter.
-Ultimate Detailing Machine by Porter Cable uses a standard 5/16-24 spindle, so a lot of different attachments will fit.
+The Porter Cable 7424XP Dual Action Polisher has a powerful motor for its size (4.5 amps) If you don't have a garage, you can run the polishers off of your car battery using a 750+ watt power inverter.
+The Porter Cable 7424XP Polisher uses a standard 5/16-24 spindle, allowing it to take a wide variety of various attachments.

 Features